Another day, another adventure.

-After a few good hikes and took thousands of pictures, we have one more place to go for the day.
+After a few good hikes and taking thousands of pictures, we have one more place to go for the day.

-We went to Cape Town in May, which technically is still a little bit chilly during night time, but I reckon it was perfect for a sunny day out.
-I heard September and October are also good months to visit Cape Town and I agree, the warm and sunny weather is perfect for viewing the Table Mountain.
-We headed to Simon’s Town and I think it’s now clear that we went there for the adorable African penguins at the Boulder’s Beach.
+We went to Cape Town in May, which technically is still a little bit chilly during nighttime, but I reckon it was perfect for a sunny day out.
+I heard September and October are also good months to visit Cape Town and I agree, that the warm and sunny weather is perfect for viewing Table Mountain.

 The penguin was once called the jackass penguin because of the sound it makes.
 They could be found all way from Port Elizabeth in the Eastern Cape to Namibia, yet Boulder’s Beach is a great place to observe them with ease and proximity.